-89. Bailment by person in possession of goods.
+89. Modes of bailment.

-Where a person in possession of goods under another contract holds the goods as bailee, that person becomes a bailee under the existing contract and the owner becomes the bailor of goods although the goods may not have been delivered by way of bailment.
+- (1) Where a person delivers goods to another for some purpose or upon a contract that the goods shall when the purpose is accomplished be returned or disposed of according to the directions of the person who delivered them a person to whom the goods are delivered is a bailee. - (2) Where a person in possession of goods under another contract holds the goods as bailee, that person becomes a bailee under the existing contract and the owner becomes the bailor of goods although the goods may not have been delivered by way of bailment.